How to Write a Chord Progression with Diatonic Chords

 Building Chord Progressions with Diatonic Chords

-Start With the I, IV, V, VIm
+Start with I, IV, V, and VIm

-- I – V – VIm – IV (C – G – Am – F) — “Pop punk” progression, used in thousands of songs
+- I – V – VIm – IV (C – G – Am – F): the pop-punk loop you just played

-- I – VIm – IV – V (C – Am – F – G) — ”50s progression,” nostalgic and familiar
+- I – VIm – IV – V (C – Am – F – G): the ”50s progression,” nostalgic and familiar

 Add IIm and IIIm for Variety